Abortion and the Narrow Way That Leads to Life

 That’s what it means to live the golden rule, as verse 12 is sometimes called: “Whatever you wish that others would do to you, do also to them.”
 Two acts of wise imagination, one act of self-renunciation, and a heartfelt act of joyful generosity.

-The Key: You Have a Father in Heaven!
+You Have a Father in Heaven

 And none of that is easy.
-The key is: You have a Father in heaven.
+The key is: you have a Father in heaven.
 He loved you and sent his Son to die for you.
 He has freely adopted you.
 You are an heir of all that he owns.
 He has given you his Spirit.
 He is all-powerful and all-wise, and is more ready to help you when you call than the best earthly father in the world.
 That’s why verses 7–11 precede verse 12.
 Trusting and enjoying your heavenly Father is the key to loving like this.

 Social Action and Gospel Preaching